deschafer/PersonalProjects/README.md

 These projects are a result of my own inquiry into Windows Application development with a graphic user interface (GUI), and cross platfrom application development with a GUI.

 These projects are only worked on as time permits, and are not a part of my classes, even though they may incorporate certain elements that are from them.

+PlannerPreV0.0 is an early implementation of my Windows Desktop Planner application.
+It is still in devlopment, and this version is not anywhere near complete.